dlbbld/clean-chess/README.md

 ## Methods
 The API provides an implementation of CHA.
 So for both situations, there is a quick and a full method.

-The quick method is speedy but not 100% accurate.
-On the other hand, the full method is 100% accurate, but it can also happen that it does not terminate after hours.
+The quick method is speedy by design but might miss some corrections.
+The full method is slower but 100% accurate.

-The quick method is suited for game use, the full method only for research or interest use.
-The low performance of the full algorithm is however not due to the algorithm itself but due to this is only a very elementary first implementation.

 ### Unwinnability
 The quick method has three return values: